 Community Impact Research Fellowship

-Kravis Lab has developed a program model aimed at both providing our students with an unprecedented learning opportunity and at the same time making a truly substantive impact on the community.
-The program will have both a co-curricular component as well as a unique internship opportunity serving two target groups: CMC students and education based social impact organizations in New York City.
+Kravis Lab has developed a program model aimed at providing our students with an unprecedented learning opportunity and at the same time making a truly substantive impact on the community.
+The program will have both a co-curricular component as well as a unique internship opportunity serving two target groups: CMC students and startups with solutions to address environmental sustainability.
 Students are hired and matched with and work alongside leaders from social impact organizations as Community Impact Research Fellows (CIRF) over the academic year.
 Over the summer, CIRFs will have a guaranteed internship and funding to support their partner organizations to build financial and programmatic resilience, enhance strategic communications, and explore strategies to capitalize on collaboration opportunities.

 This Fellowship has 3 phases.

-Phase 3: Summer 2022 – Guaranteed summer internship in NYC with the same organizations to foster collaboration in programming, initiatives and/or advocacy.
-During this program, students will work 32-hours over 9 weeks for their social impact organizations and attend a weekly lesson led by KLab, Berger, other CMC institute leaders, and local stakeholders.
-Students will receive a stipend for the summer internship to live and work in NYC.
+Phase 3: Summer Internship – Guaranteed in-person summer internship with the same organizations to foster collaboration in programming, initiatives and/or advocacy.
+During this program, students will work 32-hours over 8 weeks for their social impact organizations and attend a weekly lesson led by KLab and other stakeholders.
+Students will receive a stipend for the summer internship to live and work at their organizations’ target region.